daveanthonyc/Data-Structures-And-Algorithms/src/dsa/Data Structures/Trees/#Trees.md

 - In recursion, it seems a bit tricky to follow and track how dependencies are mutated.
 How to keep track of them especially if they are returned?
 - There is a bit of confusion with recursion in terms of knowing what the return values should be.
 I'm not sure how to use the return values to make the code convenient
 - I'm having trouble keeping track the return address and return values and how it goes up and down a stack.
+- I'm getting confused on what should be the return values